Skip To Main Content

 Inequities in TSD Student Outcomes

 Data shared here demonstrates some of the equity data stories in TSD.
-Achieving educational equity would mean that EACH child would be reading, writing, and engaging in accurate numeracy by third grade and throughout their time as a student, so they graduate in four years time.
+Achieving educational equity would mean that EACH and EVERY child would be reading, writing, and engaging in accurate numeracy by third grade and throughout their time as a student, so they graduate in four years time.

 Graduation rates by school, by race, and by student group show the disparate outcomes between students.